contrailcirrus/2023-04-pycontrails-workshop/README.md

 The [Notebooks](notebooks) directory contain [Jupyter Notebooks](https://jupyter.org/) used in the workshop.

+Notebooks reference data staged in [`gs://2023-04-pycontrails-workshop`](https://console.cloud.google.com/storage/browser/2023-04-pycontrails-workshop)

 ## Setup

-- The simplest way to get started is to use [Google Colab](https://colab.research.google.com/).
+The simplest way to get started is to use [Google Colab](https://colab.research.google.com/).
 Colab enables notebooks to be run in the cloud without local installation.